FlexI7Pro/Minecraft-Java-Security-Audit/warn.md

 }
 ```

-The `Varint21FrameDecoder` accepts frames up to 2MB (21-bit VarInt), with no configurable maximum:
+The `Varint21FrameDecoder` allows receiving the frames with the maximum size of 2MB (21-bit VarInt) without any maximum size configuration:

 ```java
 // Varint21FrameDecoder.java